asgardeo/asgardeo-auth-spa-sdk/README.md

 The _Callback URL_ of this app is `http://localhost:5000`.

-You can try out the React JS Sample Application from the [samples/asgardeo-react-js-app](/samples/asgardeo-react-js-app).
+You can try out the React JS Sample App from the [samples/asgardeo-react-js-app](/samples/asgardeo-react-js-app).
 The instructions to run the app can be found [here](/samples/asgardeo-react-js-app/README.md)

 #### 3. React Typescript Sample

 The _Callback URL_ of this app is `http://localhost:5000`.

-You can try out the React Sample App from the [samples/asgardeo-react-ts-app](/samples/asgardeo-react-ts-app).
+You can try out the React Typescript Sample App from the [samples/asgardeo-react-ts-app](/samples/asgardeo-react-ts-app).
 The instructions to run the app can be found [here](/samples/asgardeo-react-ts-app/README.md)

 #### 4. Java Webapp Sample